 Mysteriously, the Visitor’s Center established just above the lookout point was suddenly abandoned not long ago.
 And no archaeological excavations are currently taking place.

-It’s strange to consider that what could potentially be one of the most significant sites in all of human history is now little more a side attraction to check out for a few minutes.
+It’s strange to consider that what could potentially be one of the most significant sites in all of human history is now little more a side attraction to check out for several minutes.

 But whether or not you’re convinced that this is the real ark, the area is still interesting for a few other reasons.
 From here you can get a clear view of Iran, as the international border lies just 3 kilometers away.